 Keely Langdon '11 is an analyst for Health Advances in Boston.

-Juliet Larkin-Gilmore '10 has worked as program assistant at Children's Hospital of Philadelphia's Special Immunology clinic for children perinatally infected with HIV.
-This fall, she will pursue a PhD in history at Vanderbilt University.
+Juliet Larkin-Gilmore '10 is pursuing a PhD in history at Vanderbilt University.
 Juliet plans to study the history of medicine in the United States with an emphasis on health and indigenous healing among American Indians.